 All this after 50 years of ineffective, cruel and deadly animal experimentation costing billions of dollars of taxpayer money.

-Prevention, Not Animals, Has Brought Down Cancer Rates
+Prevention, Not Animal Testing, Has Brought Down Cancer Rates

-The most significant victories in the war on cancer don’t come from a lab.
+The most significant victories in the war on cancer haven’t come from a lab.
 They’re personal preventive measures: quitting cigarette smoking, skipping red and processed meat in favor of a plant-based diet, and having regular checkups for screening.
-These measures have brought cancer rates down 27% over the past two decades.
+After a steep increase in cancer rates in the 1990s, these measures have brought rates down 27% over the past two decades.

 Yet only 6% of the budget for the National Cancer Institute (NCI)—the federal agency under the National Institutes of Health that’s leading the war on cancer—was dedicated to prevention in 2019.
 In fact, the percentage of the NCI’s funds dedicated to cancer prevention and control has stayed relatively stable over the past several years, despite increases in overall budget, most of which goes to research.